ajktown/docs/dev_api/domains/swing-group.md

 Are you swinging on green? (putterin?) are you swinging on bunker? stuff?

+What are your rotuines youare suing? it is good to name it so that you can track your routine and see how it affects your swing.

 - are you using second floor ? first floor?
 - how wide you are opening